jina-ai/finetuner/docs/get-started/how-it-works.md

 ## Step 3: Tuning in the cloud

-From an engineering perspective, we have hidden all the complexity of machine learning algorithms and resource configuration (such as GPUs).
+From an operational perspective, we have hidden all the complexity of machine learning algorithms and resource configuration (such as GPUs).
 All you need to do is decide on your backbone model and prepare your training data.

 Once you have logged in to the Jina Ecosystem with {meth}`~finetuner.login()`, Finetuner will push your training data into the *Jina AI Cloud* (only visible to you).
-At the same time, we will spin-up an isolated computational resource with proper memory, CPU, GPU dedicated to your fine-tuning job.
+At the same time, we will spin-up an isolated computational resource with proper memory, CPU, and a GPU dedicated to your fine-tuning job.

-Once fine-tuning is done, Finetuner will again push your fine-tuned model to the *Jina AI Cloud* and make it available for you to pull it back to your machine.
+Once fine-tuning is done, Finetuner will push your fine-tuned model to the *Jina AI Cloud* and make it available for you to download.
 That's it!

 On the other hand,